-Cities are major drivers of economic growth, however, urban planning and infrastructure in many African cities and towns are not keeping pace with the burgeoning population.
+Cities are major drivers of economic growth, however, urban planning and infrastructure in many cities and towns across the emerging nations are not keeping pace with the burgeoning population.

-Aside from the benefit of shelter, the housing sector in Africa makes a substantial contribution to direct and indirect employment, to the development of the financial sector and thus, to the GDP of all African economies, with an average economic multiplier of between 2-3.
+For instance, in Africa, aside from the benefit of shelter, the housing sector makes a substantial contribution to direct and indirect employment, to the development of the financial sector and thus, to the GDP of all economies, with an average economic multiplier of between 2-3.